yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 plot(x,x.^2)
 ````

 Finally, a comment on bounds.
 As a general rule of thumb, you have to bound all variables used in nonlinear epxressions when you use the global solver [BMIBNB] which is based on the envelope aproxmations.
 However, YALMIP performs various bound strengthening schemes to improve the bounds, and the same code is used in the [envelope] code  used above.
 In some cases, YALMIP can derive bounds, without any initial bounds being specified at all.
-As an example, the following problem is easily solved with nicely behaved envelopes
+As an example, the following problem is easily solved with nicely behaved envelopes despite supplying no bounds

 ````matlab
 sdpvar x
 optimize([x + x^2 + x^4 == 0,x,sdpsettings('solver','bmibnb'));
 ````

-YALMIP easily derivs the initial bound \\(-1 \leq x \leq 0\\), and can use this when creating the cuts for the envelope approximation.
+YALMIP easily derivs the initial bound \\(-1 \leq x \leq 0\\) and then improves it furter to \\(-0.6875 \leq x \leq 0\\) (the optimal olution is \\(x=-0.6823\\, so the lower bound is essentially tight), and can use this when creating the cuts for the envelope approximation.
 A bit silly plot, but you will get a line in \\(x\\) here showing the feasible interval.

 ````matlab
 E = envelope([x + x^2 + x^4 == w, w == 0);